 WSU Vancouver has a number of resources for students, faculty, and staff with disabilities and special needs.
-For students, the Disability Resource Center offers many programs and services.
+For students, the Access Center offers many programs and services.
 Faculty, staff, and visitors with disabilities can find support and resources through DRC- ADA Compliance and the office of Human Resource Services.
 The Center for Human Rights also supports the rights of people with disabilities.

 Accommodations require documentation of the disabling condition from a professional health care, rehabilitation, or counseling professional along with the type of accommodation needed.

 Students needing interpreters, readers, or note takers should provide request and documentation to the Assistant Director for Student Development one month before the start of the term.